Blinken looks to bolster West African security partnerships after setbacks

 US officials, however, deny this.

-“President Biden remains serious about his intention to travel to Africa, and each one of the Cabinet trips substantially moves the ball with respect to our relationship [with Africa],” Judd Devermont, a special assistant to the president and senior director for Africa affairs at the White House’s National Security Council told Al Jazeera.
+“President Biden remains serious about his intention to travel to Africa, and each one of the Cabinet trips substantially moves the ball with respect to our relationship [with Africa],” a senior official in the US administration told Al Jazeera anonymously.

-“It is our view that a serious relationship with sub-Saharan Africa is defined by engagement at all levels, regularly, frequently and persistently, and that is critical to exactly what we have been doing in the past year,” added Devermont, who was part of Greenfield’s delegation to Monrovia.
+“It is our view that a serious relationship with sub-Saharan Africa is defined by engagement at all levels, regularly, frequently and persistently, and that is critical to exactly what we have been doing in the past year,” said the official, who was part of Greenfield’s delegation to Monrovia.

 Wilson Centre’s Onubogu remains unconvinced.